 Do you want to start a blog?
 You can use WordPress.
 Do you want to make a website like YouTube, Facebook, Groupon, or Amazon?
 You can use WordPress.
 This software is amazing!

-And fortunately, you can install it with just a few clicks from your host!
+And fortunately, you can install it for free with just a few clicks from Bluehost.

 Getting around: the basics of how to use WordPress

 When you log in to WordPress for the first time, it can look overwhelming, but don’t be worried – it’s easy to figure out and hard to break.
 So click around and make yourself comfortable.

 The five WordPress terms you need to know about right away are:

 - Posts: These are your regular blog posts that you right – with the most recent showing up at the top of your page, and the older ones moving down.

 - Pages: Pages are “static” meaning they just sit there and don’t change.
 Use pages to create your “About”, “Contact”, “Services”, etc. Anything that isn’t a blog post or article should be a page.

 - Themes: Themes are the design of your website.
 If your was is a car, the theme would be the body.
 By installing and activating a new theme you quickly change the look of your entire website.